Kia Forum: Events after reopening

 The Forum reopened with six concerts by the Eagles during their History of the Eagles – Live in Concert tour on January 15, 17, 18, 22, 24 and 25, 2014.
 On March 15–16, the Forum hosted the men's freestyle wrestling World Cup.

 On May 17, 2014, the Forum hosted its first boxing card since 2001.
 Mexican Juan Manuel Márquez defeated Mike Alvarado for the WBO international welterweight championship, for the right to challenge world champion Manny Pacquiao.
 The event was broadcast by HBO's Boxing After Dark, the first time since its 1996 premiere that the series presented a card from the Forum.
 On May 16, 2015, Gennady Golovkin defeated Willie Monroe Jr. during a live broadcast on HBO Boxing.
 Golovkin returned the following year on April 23, 2016, to battle Dominic Wade, which resulted in a second-round KO.

 On August 24, 2014, the arena hosted the 2014 MTV Video Music Awards, the first major awards show at the Forum.
 The arena was added to the National Register of Historic Places on September 24, 2014.

 The Foo Fighters performed on January 10, 2015, to celebrate singer Dave Grohl's 46th birthday.
 Paul Stanley from Kiss, Tenacious D, Slash, Alice Cooper, Zakk Wylde, Perry Farrell, Trombone Shorty, David Lee Roth, and Motörhead's Lemmy all got up and performed with the band.

 On August 1, 2015, to complete their R40 Live Tour, Canadian rock band Rush performed their final concert at the Forum.

-On March 27, 2016, former Pink Floyd member David Gilmour played his first ever concert at the Forum as the third show on the US leg of his Rattle That Lock Tour, marking the first time a member of Pink Floyd ever played the Forum.
-Pink Floyd never performed at the Forum as a group, and this performance remains the only time a member of the band has performed there.
+On March 27, 2016, former Pink Floyd member David Gilmour played his first ever concert at the Forum as the third show on the US leg of his Rattle That Lock Tour.

 On June 4, 2016, the UFC 199 mixed martial arts event was held at The Forum.